Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

+where $\odot$ denotes the Hadamard product (element-wise multiplication).
+This fusion operation adaptively balances the contributions of text and visual features, yielding a final robust representation $\mathbf{\hat{T}}$.

-HF-GAT is tailored to fuse graph-structured data within a single video.
-Traditional Graph Attention Networks (GATs) are primarily used for tasks such as node classification and relation prediction, where relationships between nodes are explicitly defined.
+Then, we input the processed triplet features $\mathbf{\hat{T}}$ into a multi-layer architecture to process the graph information.
+The features are first passed into HF-GAT, which is tailored to fuse graph-based structured data within a single video.
+While traditional Graph Attention Networks (GATs)~\cite{veličković2018graph} are primarily used for tasks such as node classification and relation prediction, where relationships between nodes are explicitly defined.
 In contrast, for both inter-frame and intra-frame contexts, these relationships are often implicit or absent.
-To address this challenge, as introduced in Section~\ref{sec:represent}, we propose converting the original visual modality data into a graph-structured representation.
-In this graph, nodes represent features of subjects or objects, which are extracted using OpenCLIP~\cite{cherti2023reproducible}.
+To address this challenge, as introduced in Sec.~\ref{sec:represent}, we first convert the original visual modality data into a graph-based structured representation with the VSM.
+In the constructed graph, nodes represent features of subjects or objects, which are initially extracted from Sec.~\ref{sec:represent} and subsequently processed by the TEM.
 For intra-frame edges, we utilize relationships based on triplets, where a directional link is formed from $s_i$ to $o_i$.
-For inter-frame edges, we leverage the results from the tracker $\mathcal{T}$ to link $s_i^{t-1}$ or $o_i^{t-1}$ from the previous frame to $s_i^{t}$ or $o_i^{t}$ in the current frame.
+For inter-frame edges, we leverage the filtered results $\hat{\mathcal{G}}^{\text{Text}}$ obtained in Step 4 (Sec.~\ref{sec:represent}) to link $s_i^{t-1}$ or $o_i^{t-1}$ from the previous frame to $s_i^{t}$ or $o_i^{t}$ in the current frame.
 Additionally, we introduce bidirectional links for inter-frame connections, as it enhances the system's ability to comprehend video content~\cite{simonyan2014two}.

-Once the structured features from individual videos are extracted using HF-GAT, the next step is to select the most relevant information from related videos for the target video.
-To accomplish this, we introduce the cross-graph attention mechanism.
-Specifically, we use the target video $\mathbf{X}_{tar}$ as the query $\mathbf{Q}_{tar}=\mathbf{X}_{tar}\mathbf{W}_{Q}$, while the concatenation of the target video and related videos along the frame dimension serves as the key and value, i.e. $[\mathbf{V}_{tar}, \mathbf{V}_{rel}]=[\mathbf{X}_{tar}, \mathbf{X}_{rel}]\mathbf{W}_V$ and $[\mathbf{K}_{tar}, \mathbf{K}_{rel}]=[\mathbf{X}_{tar}, \mathbf{X}_{rel}]\mathbf{W}_K$, where $[,]$ denotes concatenation operation along the frame dimension.
-The concatenation order of related videos is unordered and interchangeable, so we do not explicitly introduce positional encoding, drawing inspiration from the Set Transformer~\cite{lee2019set}.
-The positional encoding within individual videos is implicitly provided by the structured information embedded in the data, as the input to the cross-graph attention mechanism is derived from the output of HF-GAT.

-Furthermore, we use class embedding (CE) to enable the cross-graph attention mechanism to distinguish between the graph of the target video and the graphs of related videos.

-where $\boldsymbol{\alpha}$ represents a learnable parameter shared across frames.
-We then apply CE directly to the query, key, and value by adding it to each component: